overlakehome/main/apps/Yamba/README.txt

-Corresponds to Chapter 06 - Android User Interface
+Corresponds to Chapter 07 - Preferences